 What exactly does this translate to?

 It means can hold hands and cozy up with your partner at a local cafe in Taipei without it being a big deal.
 And when we say “big deal”, we don’t just mean you won’t have to worry about dirty looks or snickers, but you won’t have to feel like you’re making a socio-polictial statement either.
 After all, a “hey, good for you two” can be just as irritating.
 Your PDA (if so inclined) will pretty much go unnoticed – and isn’t that what equality is really all about?

 We hope everything above has provided you with peace of mind that Taiwan is a great place for LGBT travelers to visit and explore.
 Notice that we didn’t give you a list of LGBT nightclubs, spas, and hot spots?
 That’s because doing so in itself would be making an assumption about your life based on your sexual/gender orientation, when in reality it’s got nothing to do with what you want to experience as the unique person and traveler that you are.
-And the Loci Amica app will only help make your experiences even better!
-Learn more about how it works and feel free to message us on our social networks (or directly via the contacts below) if you have any questions.
+And the Loci Amica will only help make your experiences even better!
+Click here to view all the exciting Taiwan Tours.